johnprovazek/spotifycoasters/README.md

 ## Credits

-[Spotify API](https://developer.spotify.com/console/) was primarily used in this project.
+[Spotify API](https://developer.spotify.com/console/) was used to interact with Spotify.

+[nfcpy](https://nfcpy.readthedocs.io/en/latest/) was used for reading the NFC tags.

 [Automate Spotify with Python (Spotify API) - Euan Morgan](https://www.youtube.com/watch?v=-FsFT6OwE1A&t=450s&ab_channel=EuanMorgan) was extremely helpful in understanding the Spotify API.